SomshuvraBasu/SahiCurrency/README.md

 ## Acknowledgments

-We would like to express our gratitude to the open-source community for their valuable contributions to the libraries and frameworks used in this project as well as the dataset.
+I would like to express our gratitude to the open-source community for their valuable contributions to the libraries and frameworks used in this project as well as the dataset.

 ---